Dynastes grantii: Distribution and habitat

-Feeding Habits
+Feeding habits

 Adults have been documented feeding on the cambium of ash trees.
 The beetles strip the bark from small branches and feed on the sap produced by the exposed cambium.

 Similar species

-Dynastes grantii belongs to the White Hercules beetle linage which includes five allopatrically distributed North American and Central American taxa, including Dynastes hyllus, Dynastes maya, Dynastes moroni, and Dynastes tityus.
+Dynastes grantii belongs to the White Hercules beetle lineage which includes five allopatrically distributed North American and Central American taxa, including Dynastes hyllus, Dynastes maya, Dynastes moroni, and Dynastes tityus.
 Despite differences in geographic origin and morphology, namely horn length and coloration of the elytra, Dynastes tityus and Dynastes grantii are very similar and it is possible for the two species to produce hybrids.
 Some scientists believe that the two beetles are actually subspecies given the similarities of the male genitalia.

 Dynastes grantii is very similar morphologically to Dynastes hyllus, with differentiation between species often only possible through examination of geographic origin.

 Distinction from D. hyllus

-The body coloration of Dynastes hyllus is typically yelloiwsh to brownish where it is white to grayish-white in Dynastes grantii.
+The body coloration of Dynastes hyllus is typically yellowish to brownish where it is white to grayish-white in Dynastes grantii.
 The significant protrusion forward of the bottom tooth at the base of the thoracic horn in males of Dynastes hyllus is also a distinguishing factor between the two species.
 While Dynastes hyllus can be distinguished morphologically from Dynastes grantii, geographic origin is generally the strongest factor in correct identification.